On the cohomology of elliptic coformal spaces: Abstract

 \section{Abstract}

-{In this note we complete, in the case of coformal rationally elliptic spaces, the proof of Lupton's conjecture posed and partially approved in \cite{Lup02} .
-As a consequence, we establish the Hilali conjecture for such spaces.}
+{In this article, we pursue the study begun in \cite{Lup02} on the cohomology of rationally elliptic coformal spaces.
+Consequently, we complete, for such spaces, the proof of Lupton's conjecture and deduce Hilali's.}